Analytics

 Frequently Asked Questions

 Q: What documents do workers need for healthcare jobs in Stoke-on-Trent?
-A: Current Enhanced DBS clearance, proof of right to work in the UK, relevant clinical qualifications (Level 2/3 Health and Social Care, NMC PIN, HCPC registration as applicable), proof of address, and satisfactory references from previous employers.
+A: Right to work documentation (passport or visa), Enhanced DBS certificate, proof of relevant qualifications (Care Certificate, NMC registration, First Aid), and proof of address.

 Q: What is the minimum shift length for healthcare roles in Stoke-on-Trent?
-A: Most healthcare roles operate on 8-hour minimum shifts.
-Care homes and hospitals occasionally accept 4-hour shifts for support roles, but standard practice is full shifts aligned to operational rotas.
+A: Most healthcare placements operate on 8-hour or 12-hour shifts; however, some care homes and community providers accept 4-hour or 6-hour shifts for flexible staffing.